About

 Ube bread rolls with a delicious swirl of ube halaya.
 Perfect for breakfast and brunch.
 That bright purple and flavorful filling and the pillowy soft bread roll will brighten any day!

-Fluffy milk bread swirled with homemade sweet ube halaya, perfect for breakfast!
+Fluffy milk bread swirled with homemade sweet ube halaya, perfect as a breakfast and brunch recipe!

 Baked overnight ube bread rolls